-The board of trustees shall respond no later than 30 days from receipt of the complaint in writing to the complaining party.
+The board of trustees shall respond in writing to the complaining party no later than 45 days from receipt of the complaint.

-The board of trustees shall, pursuant to a complaint received under 603 CMR 1.
-10, or on its own initiative, conduct reviews to ensure compliance with M.G.L. c.
+The board of trustees shall, pursuant to a complaint received under 603 CMR 1.09 , or on its own initiative, conduct reviews to ensure compliance with M.G.L. c.
 71, § 89, and 603 CMR 1.00.
 The charter school and the specific individuals involved shall cooperate to the fullest extent with such review.

-A complaining party who believes the complaint has not been adequately addressed by the charter school board of trustees may submit the complaint in writing to the Commissioner, who shall investigate such complaint and make a written response.
+A complaining party who believes a complaint pursuant to 603 CMR 1.09(1) has not been adequately addressed by the charter school board of trustees may submit the complaint in writing to the Commissioner, who shall investigate such complaint and make a written response.

-In the event the charter school is found in non-compliance with M.G.L. c.
-71, § 89, or 603 CMR 1.00, as a result of a complaint or upon investigation, the Commissioner or Board may take such action as it deems appropriate, including but not limited to suspension or revocation of the charter under 603 CMR 1.13, or referral of the matter to the District Attorney, the Office of the Attorney General, or any other agency for appropriate legal action.
+In the event the charter school is found in violation of M.G.L. c.
+71, § 89, or 603 CMR 1.00, the Commissioner or Board may take such action deemed appropriate including, but not limited to, suspension or revocation of the charter, or referral of the matter to the District Attorney, the Office of the Attorney General, or other appropriate agencies for action.

 A parent, guardian, or other individuals or groups who believe that a charter school has violated or is violating any state or federal law or regulation regarding special education may file a complaint directly with the Department.

-1. 11: Amendments to Charters
+1.10 : Amendments of Charters

+Requests to amend the material terms of a school’s charter must be voted on by the board of trustees and approved by the Commissioner or the Board before change is implemented.

-If a charter school plans to make a major change in its operations, the school's board of trustees shall submit in writing to the Board a request to amend its charter.
-Major changes are defined as those that fundamentally affect a school's mission, organizational structure, or educational program.
-Such changes include, but are not limited to:
+Amendments Requiring Board Approval: If a charter school plans to change the terms of its charter , the school's board of trustees shall vote on and submit to the Board a request in writing to amend its charter.
+Changes requiring approval by the Board before they can be implemented include:

-(a) Educational philosophy or mission;

-(b) Governance or leadership structure;
+Districts specified in the school's charter;

+Maximum enrollment;

+Grades served; and

-(c) Contractual relationships with an education management organization providing or planning to provide substantially all the school's educational services;
+Contractual relationships with an education management organization providing or planning to provide substantially all the school's educational services.

-(d) Curriculum models or whole-school designs that are inconsistent with those specified in the school's charter;

-(e) Location of facilities, if such change involves relocating or expanding to another municipality;

-(f) Districts specified in the school's charter;

-(g) Maximum enrollment; or

-(h) Grades served.

-If a charter school plans to make a minor change in its operations, the school's board of trustees shall submit in writing to the Commissioner a request to amend its charter.
-Minor changes are defined as changes that do not fundamentally alter a school's organizational structure or educational program.
-Such changes include, but are not limited to:
+Amendments Requiring Commissioner Approval: If a charter school plans to change the terms of its charter , the school's board of trustees shall vote on and submit to the Commissioner a request in writing to amend its charter.
+Changes requiring approval by the Commissioner before they can be implemented include:

+School name;

+Mission;

+Governance or leadership structure;

+Educational programs, curriculum models, or whole-school designs that are inconsistent with those specified in the school's charter;

-(a) Bylaws;
+Bylaws;

+Membership of the board of trustees;

+Memoranda of Understanding for Horace Mann charter schools;

-(b) Schedule (length of school year, school week, or school day);
+Schedule (length of school year, school week, or school day);

-(c) Enrollment process;
+Accountability Plan;

+Enrollment policy and application for admission;

-(d) Expulsion policy;
+Expulsion policy; and

-(e) Corrections and clarifications involving the mission statement or other sections of the charter;

-(f) School name;

-(g) Membership of the board of trustees (as specified under 603 CMR 1.05(2)(a)); or

-(h) Memorandum of Understanding (for Horace Mann charter schools).
+Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district, in a district already specified in the school’s charter.

-(3) The Commissioner and the Board may consider a charter school's compliance with applicable state, federal, and local law and the evidence the school has provided regarding the three areas set forth in 603 CMR 1.)
-12(3) in reaching a determination regarding a school's request to amend its charter.
+Consideration of Amendment Requests: The Commissioner and the Board may consider a charter school's compliance with applicable state, federal, and local law and evidence regarding the three areas set forth in 603 CMR 1.11(2) ) in reaching a determination regarding a school's request to amend its charter.

-(4) The Board or the Commissioner shall endeavor to approve or deny amendment requests within 60 days after receiving complete requests.
-An amendment request for a change to a Horace Mann charter school's operations requires the approval of the local teachers' union and the local school committee.
+Horace Mann Charter Schools:

+Amendments by a Horace Mann charter school to its bylaws and members on its board of trustees shall be voted on by the school’s board of trustees and the request submitted in writing to the Commissioner.
+Such changes require approval by the Commissioner before they can be implemented and do not require approval of the local collective bargaining unit and local school committee.